International Council on Archives: Activities

 ICA publishes a review Comma, which appears once or twice a year and includes material in United Nations languages as well as German.

 Every fourth year, ICA hosts its major International Congress.
-In recent years, these have been held in Vienna (2004), Kuala Lumpur (2008), Brisbane (2012) and Seoul (2016).
-The next ICA Congress will be held in Abu Dhabi in 2023 (delayed from 2020 by the COVID-19 pandemic).
-Until 2011, ICA also hosted the annual meetings of CITRA, the International Conference of the Round Table on Archives, which brought together heads of national archival institutions, presidents of national professional associations and the ICA sections, branches and committees.
+In recent years, these have been held in Vienna (2004), Kuala Lumpur (2008), Brisbane (2012) and Seoul (2016), and Abu Dhabi (2023; delayed from 2020 by the COVID-19 pandemic).
+Until 2011, ICA also hosted the annual meetings of CITRA, the International Conference of the Round Table on Archives, which brought together heads of national archival institutions, presidents of national professional associations, and the ICA sections, branches, and committees.
 The last three CITRA meetings were held in Malta (2009); Oslo, Norway (2010) and Toledo, Spain (2011).
 After the CITRA in Toledo, ICA replaced CITRA meetings with an annual conference.
-The first three annual conferences were in European venues: Brussels (2013), Girona (2014) and Reykjavik (2015).
+The first three annual conferences were in European venues: Brussels (2013), Girona (2014) and Reykjavík (2015).
 These were followed by annual conferences in Mexico City in 2017, Yaoundé in 2018, Adelaide in 2019, and Rome in 2022, before the delayed four-yearly Congress in Abu Dhabi in 2023 and a further Congress in Barcelona in 2025.